Nappy rashes are stubborn bacterial and fungal infections that have been tested to respond to colloidal silver.

-The stratum corneum’s function is to reduce water loss, repel water, protect deeper layers of the skin from injury, and to repel microbial invasion of the skin.
+The stratum corneum’s function is to reduce water loss, repel water, protect deeper layers of the skin from injury, and repel microbial invasion of the skin.
 In infants, this layer of the skin is much thinner and more easily disrupted.

-Nappy rash occurs when there is excessive moisture between two opposing skin surfaces.
+A nappy rash occurs when there is excessive moisture between two opposing skin surfaces.

-The key is the excessive moisture.
+The key is excessive moisture.
 As such, anything that keeps the skin surfaces dry will end the problem.
 (Wikipedia)

 Silverlab Healing Cream creates an effective barrier as it has occlusive properties.